Bobby Deol was the ‘it boy’ of the 90s but will his comeback still hold that charm?

 With his curly hair, bobbling head and round sunglasses, we still think of “Duniya Haseeno Ka Mela” when we think of Bobby Deol.
 After a string of popular films like Gupt and Soldier among others, Bobby made quite a name for himself in the 90s.
 Bobby was never known for his acting chops.
 What he was known for was his swag, even though the word did not exist back in the day.
 His undeniable charisma and those long wavy hair made him stand out in the crowd.

-The 90s were a much simple time.
+The 90s were a much simpler time.
 Words like nepotism weren’t thrown around before a star kid’s debut and hence, Bobby Deol was proudly known as Dharmendra’s younger son.
 His older brother Sunny Deol was already the dhai-kilo-ka-haath man and here was Bobby, trying to make googly eyes at the ladies.
 It was expected that with Bobby entering the world of movies, this family would turn into a crackling team.

 Gupt, one of the rare Hindi films that really holds your attention till the end, was quite a hit and with that Bobby became a sensation.
 Soldier, too, cemented his position in the industry.
 This was the time when Abbas-Mustan potboilers were what Hindi film lovers associated with thrillers and frankly, Bobby was the man who made the most out of these films.
 Though it’s hard to remember a film that brought out the acting talent of Deol Jr, it was his unique dancing style that made him famous.
 Coming from the family where all men have two left feet, this was an anomaly.